formigas/formigas-flutter-bricks/core/__brick__/{{project_name.snakeCase()}}/README.md

 If the pipeline is run on a merge request, the test stage will add the test coverage to it.
 Additionally, the pipeline will output code coverage reports.

 ### Setup for Android builds
 For Android builds, an upload key is required.
-Please refer to the [Create an upload keystore](https://docs.flutter.dev/deployment/android#create-an-upload-keystore) to create a keystore.
+Please refer to [Create an upload keystore](https://docs.flutter.dev/deployment/android#create-an-upload-keystore) to create a keystore.
 Remember that the keystore's password needs to be at least 8 characters long for GitLab to be able to store it as a masked variable.
 After having created the keystore, follow these steps to make it available to the pipeline:
 1. Upload the keystore file to GitLab Secure Files in your project settings
 2. Add the keystore password to the GitLab CI/CD settings as a masked variable with the key `ANDROID_KEYSTORE_PASSWORD`
 3. Add the key password (usually the same as the keystore password) to the GitLab CI/CD settings as a masked variable with the key `ANDROID_KEYSTORE_PRIVATE_KEY_PASSWORD`